Sentences

 Imperative Verbs vs. 'Should' and 'Must'

 Should and must are not imperative verbs.
 Imperative verbs can be used without subjects.
 However, you can never use modal verbs on their own as an imperative verb.
-So, If you can omit the subject without harming the formation of the sentence, then the verb is an imperative verb.
+So, if you can omit the subject without damaging the structure of the sentence, then the verb is in imperative mood.

 In this example, start is an imperative verb.